christopher-besch/docker_cron/README.md

 5. Day of the week ([0,6] with 0=Sunday)

-Each  of  these  patterns  can be either an <asterisk> (meaning all valid values), an element, or a list of elements separated by <comma> characters.
+Each of these patterns can be either an <asterisk> (meaning all valid values), an  ele‐ ment, or a list of elements separated by <comma> characters.
 An element shall be either a number or two numbers separated by a <hyphen-minus> (meaning an inclusive range).
 The specification of days can be made by two fields (day of the month and day of the week).
-If month, day of month, and day of week are  all
-<asterisk> characters, every day shall be matched.
-If either the month or day of month is specified as an element or list, but the day of week is an <asterisk>, the month and day of month fields shall
-specify the days that match.
+If month, day of month, and day of week are all <asterisk> characters, every day  shall be matched.
+If either the month or day of month is specified as an element or list, but the day of week is an <asterisk>, the month and day of month fields shall  specify  the days that match.
 If both month and day of month are specified as an <asterisk>, but day of week is an element or list, then only the specified days of the week match.
 Finally, if  either the month or day of month is specified as an element or list, and the day of week is also specified as an element or list, then any day matching  either  the  month and day of month, or the day of week, shall be matched.
 ```